Henry Waterson

 than a half-cent per record as a royalty payment. -This cap would have

-resulted in a profit; Waterson had paid more than the cap (see the table at left for the detailed accounting Waterson
+resulted in a profit; Waterson had paid more than the cap (see the table at left for my reconstruction of the

 provided during his deposition) and claimed there was none. -The accounting